Medically reviewed by Drugs.com. Last updated on Aug 8, 2022.

-Long-term safety of topical calcineurin inhibitors has not been established and rare cases of malignancy (eg, skin and lymphoma) have been reported in patients treated with topical calcineurin inhibitors, including pimecrolimus cream.
-Avoid continuous long-term use in any age group, and apply to limited areas of involvement with atopic dermatitis.
+Long-term safety of topical calcineurin inhibitors has not been established, and rare cases of malignancy (eg, skin and lymphoma) have been reported in patients treated with topical calcineurin inhibitors including pimecrolimus.
+Avoid continuous long-term use in any age group and apply to limited areas affected by atopic dermatitis.
 Not indicated for use in children less than 2 years of age .

 Commonly used brand name(s)

 In the U.S.